 And, not only that, but as a teacher — it’s the whole Good Samaritan.
-If a teacher’s in a room and dose not report the quote-unquote “bullying,” like the mocking — whatever that means — she can be not only disciplined, but fired.
+If a teacher’s in a room and does not report the quote-unquote “bullying,” like the mocking — whatever that means — she can be not only disciplined, but fired.

-So, let’s say something happens and someone thinks she saw it, this bill makes her responsible for being in the classroom at the time and having discipline for it.
+So, let’s say something happens and someone thinks she saw it, this bill makes her responsible for being in the classroom at the time and having the discipline for it.
 And our kids —

 LL: Oh my God.